Grealishgit/Project-V/README.md

 ## Customization

 ### Adding New Categories
-Edit the category options in `index.html` and update the database as needed.
+Edit the category options in `index.php` and update the database as needed.

 ### Styling
 Modify `assets/css/style.css` to customize the appearance.